privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **excluded_account_netbios_address**

 The NetBIOS address of the computer to query for global groups.
-You can get a list of candidates for example by running ``netdom query dc``, which will give you a list Domain Controllers.
+You can get a list of candidates for example by running ``netdom query dc``, which will give you a list of Domain Controllers.

 ----------------------------------
 Login Behaviour and User Interface